 \item[{(III)}] $\mathcal{C}^p_i(B_{qr})=\mathcal{C}^p_i(B_{qr})+pq^2r^2$, $i=1,2,\ldots,p-1$,\\ $\mathcal{C}^q_j(B_{rp})=\mathcal{C}^q_j(B_{rp})+qr^2 p^2$, $j=1,2,\ldots,q-1$, and\\ $\mathcal{C}^r_k(B_{pq})=\mathcal{C}^r_k(B_{pq})+r p^2 q^2$, $k=1,2,\ldots,r-1$,\\ where, for $E\subseteq \Bbb Z_M$, $\lambda=p,q,r$, and $s=1,2,\ldots, \lambda-1$,\\ $\mathcal{C}^\lambda_s(E):=\{x\in E: x\equiv s\pmod \lambda\}$.

-\item[{(IV)}] $\widehat{B_{qr}}\cup \widehat{B_{rp}}\cup \widehat{B_{pq}}\cup B_{pqr}=pqr\{0,1,\cdots,pqr-1\}$, where \\ $\widehat{B_{qr}}=\cup_{i=1}^{p-1}(\mathcal{C}^p_i(B_{qr})-\tau_p(i) q^2r^2)$,\\ $\widehat{B_{rp}}=\cup_{j=1}^{q-1}(\mathcal{C}^q_j(B_{rp})- \tau_q(j) r^2 p^2)$,\\ $\widehat{B_{pq}}=\cup_{k=1}^{r-1}(\mathcal{C}^r_k(B_{pq})-\tau_r(k) p^2 q^2)$,\\ and $\tau_a(\ell)\in\{0,1,\cdots,a-1\}$ be the number that $\tau_a(\ell)b^2c^2\equiv \ell \pmod a$ for $(a,b,c)$ being a permutation of $(p,q,r)$ and $\ell=0,1,\ldots,a-1$. \end{itemize} \end{defi}
+\item[{(IV)}] $\widehat{B_{qr}}\cup \widehat{B_{rp}}\cup \widehat{B_{pq}}\cup B_{pqr}=pqr\{0,1,\cdots,pqr-1\}$, where \\ $\widehat{B_{qr}}:=\cup_{i=1}^{p-1}(\mathcal{C}^p_i(B_{qr})-\tau_p(i) q^2r^2)$,\\ $\widehat{B_{rp}}:=\cup_{j=1}^{q-1}(\mathcal{C}^q_j(B_{rp})- \tau_q(j) r^2 p^2)$,\\ $\widehat{B_{pq}}:=\cup_{k=1}^{r-1}(\mathcal{C}^r_k(B_{pq})-\tau_r(k) p^2 q^2)$,\\ and $\tau_a(\ell)\in\{0,1,\cdots,a-1\}$ be the number that $\tau_a(\ell)b^2c^2\equiv \ell \pmod a$ for $(a,b,c)$ being a permutation of $(p,q,r)$ and $\ell=0,1,\ldots,a-1$. \end{itemize} \end{defi}

-According to the above definition, regardless of translation, the set $B$ of a Szab\'{o} pair can be viewed as the set derived from $ pqr\{0,1,\ldots,pqr-1\}$, via translating its several disjoint $M/x$-periodic subsets by multiples of $M/x^2$ for $x = p, q, r$, respectively.
+Based on the above definition of Szab\'{o} pair, regardless of translation, the set $B$ in a Szab\'{o} pair is constructed by translating several disjoint subsets of $ pqr\{0,1,\ldots,pqr-1\}$ by integer multiples of $M/x^2$, where each subset is either $M/p$-periodic, $M/q$-periodic, or $M/r$-periodic, and the translation parameter $x$ corresponds to the periodicity parameter of the subset (i.e., a subset with period $M/q $ is translated by $k M/{q^2} $ for $k\in\Bbb Z$).
 Therefore, we may display the structure of $B$ completely and without translation.
-This will be seen in the argument after Corollary \ref{PQR-B-type} in the next section.
+This will become evident in the argument after Corollary \ref{PQR-B-type} in the next section.